-Are you a little confused as to how Social Security will contact you about retirement benefits?
+Are you confused as to how Social Security will contact you about retirement benefits?

-In addition to discussing how Social Security will contact you, I’ll give tips on ways to prevent getting scammed.
+In this article, I’ll discuss how Social Security will contact you.
+Plus, I’ll give tips on ways to prevent getting scammed.

 But first, I think it’s important to emphasize that the Social Security Administration does not contact you about retirement benefits until you initiate communication with them.